jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 <div class="caption">
 Corporate debt to GDP is higher than it's ever been.
-From <a href="https://www.dallasfed.org/research/economics/2019/0305.aspx">the Dallas Fed</a>.
+From <a href="https://www.dallasfed.org/research/economics/2019/0305.aspx">the Dallas Fed</a>.<br />Shaded bars indicate recession.
 </div>

 One way this cheap credit is used is for leveraged share buybacks, a term you've probably heard recently.
-In a nutshell, this is when a company takes advantage of favorably low interest rates (caused by the central bank's intervention) to take out a loan.
+In a nutshell, this is when a company takes advantage of favorably low interest rates (enabled by the central bank's intervention) to take out a loan.
 Using the loan, the company buys back its own shares which (definitionally) reduces the number of shares outstanding and artificially boosts earnings-per-share, sending share prices higher.
 This has